SCCapstone/CapstoneProject/README.md

 Webapps need a deployment section that explains how to get it deployed on the Internet.
 These should be detailed enough so anyone can re-deploy if needed .
 Note that you **do not put passwords in git**.
+Currently only Camryn has access to deployment but we are working to make it open for all members.

 # Testing